 If using a browser, you may need to allow the page access to your MIDI devices, as prompted when first loading the page:

-Once in the editor menu, you will have deep access to all the synth parameters for each of the circuit's built-in synths.
+In the editor menu, you will have deep access to all the synth parameters for each of the Circuit's built-in synths.

 The tabs along the top give you access to each of the synth's main sections.

 The adjusted patch settings won't be saved automatically.
 Click these buttons at the top section to save the Patch to the device, your computer or your account.